wchnicholas/S9-3-37/README.md

-This README describes the sequence analysis for the S9-3-37 antibody study
+This README describes the sequence analysis for the S9-3-37 antibody study.
+The sequence analysis is divided into two parts.
+Part I describes the analysis for influenza hemagglutinin (HA) natural variants.
+Part II describes the analysis for antibody sequences.

-## ANALYSIS FOR HA NATURAL VARIANTS
+## PART I: ANALYSIS FOR HA NATURAL VARIANTS
 ### INPUT FILE
 * Fasta/HAdiffSubtypes.aln: HA protein sequences from representative strains of each subtype
 * Fasta/Natural\_All\_Subtypes.aln: HA protein sequences retrieved from [GISAID](https://www.gisaid.org/)